Joni29441/Banking-Management-System/README.md

 This is a Banking Management System - Website and ATM software

-Writen in ASP.NET MVC and WPF, and SQL SERVER
+Writen in ASP.NET MVC, WinForm, and SQL SERVER

 Made Possible by: